Where is Beckett Stone?

 “As much as I am addicted to watching this kind of TV, why don’t we take a break and go to the spa.
 What do you think?”

 “Sure.”
-Beckett got up from the couch and headed for the door in his underware.
+Beckett got up from the couch and headed for the door.

 After a lovely and needed couples massage, wherein Beckett was told how tight and stressed his muscles were, the love birds headed to the heated pool.
 Adrian ran carefully toward the diving board and with one swift motion executed a perfect cannonball.